diem/bcs/README.md

 digits.
 Each digit is completed into a byte by setting the highest bit to 1, except for the last (highest-significance) digit whose highest bit is set to 0.

-In LCS, the result of decoding ULEB128 bytes is required to fit into a 32-bit unsigned integer and be in canonical form.
+In BCS, the result of decoding ULEB128 bytes is required to fit into a 32-bit unsigned integer and be in canonical form.
 For instance, the following values are rejected:
 * `[808080808001]` (2^36) is too large.
 * `[8080808010]` (2^33) is too large.